 Businesses started using enterprise architecture in the 1980s when a rapid influx of technology advancements created the need for businesses to be more adaptable and therefore stay relevant and competitive in their respective industries amidst the modern changes.
 Back then, EA was focused only on IT but over the years, it began to encompass all the other areas of an enterprise.
 Today, enterprise architecture planners use the fundamental EA principles for the entire business, ensuring that the enterprise presents a seamless environment where innovative applications and legacy processes can be used together in the successful execution of business strategies.

-What Are the Main Components in an Enterprise Architecture?
+What are the 4 Main Types of Enterprise Architecture?

 Business Architecture